 The uranium hydride bomb is a variant design of the atomic bomb first proposed as far back as 1939.
-It uses deuterium, an isotope of hydrogen, to act as a neutron moderator in a U235 based implosion weapon.
+It uses deuterium, an isotope of hydrogen, to act as a neutron moderator in a U235-based implosion weapon.
 The neutron chain reaction is a slow nuclear fission process vs a fast fission process.
-Due to the use of slower moving neutrons the bombs total explosive power is adversely affected by the thermal cooling of neutrons since it delays the neutron multiplication factor or Alpha production rate.
-Two uranium hydride bombs are known to have been tested back in the 1950’s,the Ruth and Ray test explosions in Operation Upshot-Knothole, 1956.
-The tests produced a yield comparable to about 200 ton of TNT or more each.
-However both tests were considered to be fizzle yields at the time.
+Due to the use of slower-moving neutrons, the bomb’s total explosive power is adversely affected by the thermal cooling of neutrons since it delays the neutron multiplication factor or Alpha production rate.
+Two uranium hydride bombs are known to have been tested back in the 1950s, the Ruth and Ray test explosions in Operation Upshot-Knothole, 1956.
+The tests produced a yield comparable to about 200 tons of TNT or more each.
+However, both tests were considered to be fizzle yields at the time.
 Since the trend was for weapons with a bigger bang, the technology was shelved for over 20 years.

-In a delayed or slow fission nuclear weapon design the hydrogen deuterides in the form of uranium hydride (UH3) or plutonium hydride (PUH3) moderates (slows) the neutrons, thereby increasing the neutron cross section for neutron absorption.
-The result is a much lower required critical mass,and thus a smaller weapon thereby reducing the amount of U235 or plutonium PU239 needed for an explosion.
+In a delayed or slow fission nuclear weapon design the hydrogen deuterides in the form of uranium hydride (UH3) or plutonium hydride (PUH3) moderate (slows) the neutrons, thereby increasing the neutron cross section for neutron absorption.
+The result is a much lower required critical mass, and thus a smaller weapon thereby reducing the amount of U235 or plutonium PU239 needed for an explosion.
 The result in the original 1956 design was that the slower neutrons delayed the reaction time too much and reduced the efficiency of the weapon.
-Its effect was to increased the time between subsequent neutron generation events that are necessary for a rapid explosion and it creates a problem in the containment of the explosion; the inertia that is used to confine implosion type bombs will not be able to confine all of the reaction in time.
-The end result is a lower yield fizzle blast with a very long burn time instead of a big bang.
+Its effect was to increase the time between subsequent neutron generation events that are necessary for a rapid explosion and it creates a problem in the containment of the explosion; the inertia that is used to confine implosion-type bombs will not be able to confine all of the reaction in time.
+The end result is a lower-yield fizzle blast with a very long burn time instead of a big bang.
 The predicted energy yield would be in the order of 1kt or 1000 tons TNT up to 5 kt equivalent instead of a standard 20 kt blast for the same amount of fissile material used.

-In a slow burn nuclear weapon over 75% or more of the energy is now released as thermal and neutron radiation instead of a shock wave blast.
-It starts out as a very small fireball that quickly grows in size until full detonation level is achieved at about the 200 to 300 ton level.
-Then you get the classical explosion (the flash) and blast wave from the rapidly expanding fire ball.
-After the massive explosion, the fireball continues to burn and consume its unburnt nuclear fuel that is now in a fully plasmatized state.
+In a slow-burn nuclear weapon, over 75% or more of the energy is now released as thermal and neutron radiation instead of a shock wave blast.
+It starts out as a very small fireball that quickly grows in size until full detonation level is achieved at about the 200 to 300-ton level.
+Then you get the classical explosion (the flash) and blast wave from the rapidly expanding fireball.
+After the massive explosion, the fireball continues to burn and consume its unburnt nuclear fuel which is now in a fully plasmatized state.
 The nuclear fuel in a plasma form will continue to burn at a slower and slower rate until the alpha or neutron production goes to zero.

 In the newer moderated weapon designs.
-The heat of the fission reaction produces fusion of the hydrogen isotopes surrounding the pit.
+The heat of the fission reaction produces a fusion of the hydrogen isotopes surrounding the pit.
 Thus releasing a second burst of neutrons.
 This causes even more uranium atoms to fission, creating a much larger nuclear chain reaction that doubles the yield of the weapon with only a small percent of the total energy released being contributed by the original fission reaction.
-Bremsstrahlung radiation emitted from the plasma fireball is also called free / free radiation.
-This refers to the fact that the radiation is created by the charged particles that are set free both before and after the explosion that produced there emissions.
+Bremsstrahlung radiation emitted from the plasma fireball is also called free/free radiation.
+This refers to the fact that the radiation is created by the charged particles that are set free both before and after the explosion that produced their emissions.

 Boosting requires millions of neutrons to flood the fissile core very rapidly with lots of heat and compression needed.
 But if you’re requirements are much more modest, (only a few kilotons or less) then just a small amount of neutrons are only needed to spark a single fission chain reaction.
 Then the quantity of fusion generated with a spherical shock implosion from an HE shell can produce enough fission to start the fusion chain reaction.
 The purpose of the deuterium hydrates is to act as a moderator for the neutrons, which will allow a much smaller quantity of fissile material to be used for a given critical mass.
 Unfortunately, moderating implies slowing of the blast detonation sequence, just what you don’t want in a big device.
 That’s why they fizzle.
 But for a small device it will work just fine.
 IE a micro-nuke.